capellil/IHPCSS_Programming_challenge_2021/README.md

 [Go back to table of contents](#table-of-contents)
 ## Who do I talk to? ##

-* CAPELLI Ludovic: You can find my on the slack channel called "Programming challenge".
-(Click on the link that Weronika posted in the general slack channel, it will take you to the programming challenge channel so you can join.
-I have also posted my email address in that programming challenge channel.
+Me or any of the IHPCSS staff.
+You can find me and my email address in the slack channel called "Programming challenge".
+(Click on the link posted in the general slack channel about the programming challenge, it will take you to the programming challenge channel so you can join.)

 [Go back to table of contents](#table-of-contents)
 ## Acknowledgments ##